sani005/gulpworkflow/README.md

 # Gulp Workflow

-This is my attempt (there are few image plugin issues still!) in creating a gulp workflow for frontend development
+A gulp workflow for frontend development

 ## Installation